 Shakes grinned.

-“If y’all have everything, I’m going to seal these fuckin’ hatches.”
-Gregory called down from the Prospect.
+“If y’all have everything, I’m going to seal these fuckin’ hatches,” Gregory called down from the Prospect.

 Hemi shuffled his big body forward in the cramped space and looked up at Gregory.
 “Handsome Gregory, may you always remain at least as attractive as you are today,” said Hemi.